 Something never sat quite right with me:

-Jesus does all of these miracles, teaches about the inclusive kingdom of God, and makes people’s lives better, and the people from his hometown get… angry?
+Jesus does all of these miracles, teaches about the inclusive kingdom of God, and makes people’s lives better, and the people from his hometown get … angry?

-Wait a second.
-What?
-This is somebody you know, that you saw grow up, and when he does something incredible that benefits you all, you get mad about it?
-It seemed strange to me until I reread their complaints: they asked, “Where does he get this wisdom and power?”
+It seemed strange to me until I reread their complaints.
+They asked, “Where does he get this wisdom and power?”
 It’s this that reveals the major issue, and it has nothing to do with Jesus and his power, at least not really.
-Let me explain.
+Let me explain …

 We often confuse others’ successes with our losses.
-We do this because we believe that because other people’s stories are intertwined with ours we end up feeling like we aren’t the main character of our own narratives.
+We do this because we believe that because other people’s stories are intertwined with ours, we end up feeling like we aren’t the main character of our own narratives.
 But let’s be clear: these insecurities do not reflect the attitudes and opinions of God.
-They are simply an indication that the voices of the broken world and people around us have gotten louder than the Words of God.
+They are simply an indication that the voices of the broken world and people around us have gotten louder than the words of God.

 - How can you, even in your most insecure moments, recenter yourself on the God who calls you “very good” in Genesis 1, and even after the fall of humanity, still decided you were worth dying for in the person of Jesus?